efrecon/docker-images/pptpd/README.md

 This implements a PPTPD docker container that is able to restrict access to a number of remote (dynamic) hosts/networks.
-This image and project has its roots in [this](https://hub.docker.com/r/vimagick/pptpd/) other one, but it provides enough deviations for justifying an existence of its own.
+This image and project has its roots in [vimagick]s image, but it provides enough deviations for justifying an existence of its own.
 Server setup is as in the original image.
 To tweak to your own needs you will probably want to provide the following configuration files, files that you can mount using the `-v` option of `docker run`.

 * `chap-secrets` should contain user names and passwords for authorisation into the VPN.
 If you want to pinpoint specific IP addresses in the last column, you